José Daniel Barquero Cabrero

-José Daniel Barquero Cabrero (born 13 July 1966) is a Spanish businessman and university teacher.
+José Daniel Barquero Cabrero (born 13 July 1966) is a born Spanish businessman and university teacher.

 Career in business

-Barquero was born in Barcelona, Spain, on 13 July 1966, and was raised within a business family.
-He started his professional career in the United States in 1988 in Boston, New York City and Washington, D.C.

-Barquero worked with Edward Bernays in the creation and development of several public relations, propaganda, and political marketing campaigns.
+Barquero Cabrero started his professional career in the United States in 1988 in Boston, New York City and Washington, D.C.
+He worked with Edward Bernays in the creation and development of several public relations, propaganda, and political marketing campaigns.

 In 1991, Barquero began collaboration with British organizations alongside public relations expert Sam Black.
 They worked on public relations campaigns in both the United Kingdom and Spain.
 Barquero then opened a consultancy, Barquero, Huertas & Llauder Associates, working for businesses, and economic, political, cultural and human rights associations and institutions.